wtwde/rstcheck/spinnaker_config_guide.rst

     You use Spinnaker’s application deployment features to construct and manage continuous delivery workflows.

-For more information on Spinnaker and its capabilities, please refer to `documation <https://www.spinnaker.io/>`_.
+For more information on Spinnaker and its capabilities, please refer to `documentation <https://www.spinnaker.io/>`_.

 Setup Spinnaker